jdelgad/ssfi/Readme.md

 impressed with it and would definitely look forward to using it along with C++11.

-The unit testing uncovered bugs and reiterated the need for writing good tests.
-I wish I had more time; if I did I would write a test for the worker queue Boost ASIO subclass I created.
+If I had enough time I would write a test for the worker queue Boost ASIO subclass I created.

 My unit tests are very simple.
-They assert on simple checks and wouldn't provide the best feedback to a developer, but are a starting point.
-Hopefully you guys use gtest or cppunit or some other C++ testing framework.
-I didn't want another depdendency.
+They assert on simple checks and wouldn't provideothe best feedback to a developer, but are a starting point.